DITAWriter/LwDITA_Code_Samples/README.md

 # LwDITA_Code_Samples
 A set of code samples designed to demonstrate what is possible for each of the "flavors" of Lightweight DITA.
-All examples are based on  sections of various TRS-80 manuals from the late-1970s/early-1980s that have either lapsed out of copyrihgt or have been donated to the Public Domain.
+All examples are based on  sections of various TRS-80 manuals from the late-1970s/early-1980s that have either lapsed out of copyright or have been donated to the Public Domain.
 Includes sample marketing material, computer hardware content, software samples, legal frontmatter and glossary.

 These files represent one interpretation as to how Lightweight DITA markup ought to be done, based on information available in the current version of the [Lightweight DITA Committee Note](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd02/LwDITA-v1.0-cnprd02.pdf), and the sample files that come with it.